-Students will be expected to meet with individual clinical faculty for mid-semester evaluations and must sign up for final semester evaluation conferences with individual clinical faculty at the end of clinical.
+Students will be expected to meet with individual clinical faculty for mid-semester evaluations.
 Final evaluation conferences are required to pass the clinical.
 (These are often done in the clinical setting on the last day of clinical.)

-5. Missed Clinical Lab/Clinical Experience Policy
+Missed Clinical Lab/Clinical Experience Policy